 DEAMON_ADDR:DAEMON_PORT — daemon address and port (may be omitted if the daemon is running on the same machine with the default settings);

 LOG_FILE_NAME — path and filename of simplewallet log file.

-Examples below are given with assumption that the wallet application is running in RPC server mode and listening at 127.0.0.1:12233.
+Examples in List of Wallet RPCs are given with assumption that the wallet application is running in RPC server mode and listening at 127.0.0.1:12233.

 All amounts and balances are represented as unsigned integers and measured in atomic units — the smallest fraction of a coin.
 One coin equals 10^12 atomic units.